 Our projects have garnered numerous international, national and regional awards for design excellence from the International Interior Design Association, the American Institute of Architects, the Society of American Registered Architects, the James Beard Foundation and Hospitality Design.
 Our partners have been inducted in both the College of Fellows of the American Institute of Architects and the Hospitality Design Hall of Fame; and hold prominent positions within the professional, national and civic organizations such as the AIA Committee on Design and Peer Reviewers of the General Services Administration.
 Our work is routinely published in professional journals including Architecture, Architectural Record, Architecture Design (AD), Metropolis, Interior Design, Hospitality Design, Contract Magazine, L’Arca and World Architecture News.

-Our firm currently has four principal members: The late Dr. Frederick R. Bentel, FAIA, and the late Maria A. Bentel, FAIA, were founding partners of the firm.
+Our firm currently has three principal members: The late Dr. Frederick R. Bentel, FAIA, and the late Maria A. Bentel, FAIA, were founding partners of the firm.
 Fred was a graduate of the School of Architecture at M.I.T. and practiced for over 40 years.
 Dr. Paul Bentel, FAIA, a graduate of the Harvard Graduate School of Design and M.I.T., currently combines practice with teaching at Columbia University where he is Professor of Architecture and History; Peter Bentel, AIA, is a graduate of Princeton University and the Harvard Graduate School of Design and lectures extensively in Asia, Europe and the Americas.
 Dr. Carol Rusche Bentel, FAIA, is a graduate of Washington University, St. Louis and M.I.T., Chairperson of the AIA Committee on Design and a Fellow of the American Academy in Rome.
-Susan Nagle, ASID is a graduate of the New York School of Interior Design where she is currently on the Board of Trustees.
-The firm studio is located in Locust Valley, New York, where it has practiced since its inception.
+Susan Nagle, Allied Member ASID, is a graduate of the New York School of Interior Design where she is currently on the Board of Trustees.
+The firm's studio is located in Locust Valley, New York, where it has practiced since its inception.

 We create spatial and material situations that engage and inspire people.
 We believe that the design process is consummated in real things – urban areas, buildings, interiors, furniture and other objects of daily use.
 That is why we seek emotive power for our work principally in the experience of physical attributes rather than through reference or allusion.
 Yet, we aspire to foster experiences that are more than sensually gratifying.
 We propose that the first-hand experience of great design can be rapturous; and that such aesthetic encounters hold value for both the individual and society at large.
 The revelation of quality in the design of real, proximate and unmediated situations induces pleasure for the person and counteracts the blunting of our collective sensibilities by the image-mongering that passes for much design today.